 Hi!
 I’m Ayako, an MPhil student in Economics.
 As one of your three Social Secretaries, I will be working to keep our MCR community a vibrant and friendly one.
 From guest dinners, wine exchanges, Sunday pizza and bops to yoga, I hope you make the most of what’s on offer at Catz.
 We are always looking for new ideas, so feel free to get in touch with any of us if you have any suggestions!

 Hello!
-As one of your three Social Secretaries I help co-organise the MCR social events.
-These include weekly guest dinners, various exchanges with other colleges, food socials and BOPs.
-They are a great opportunity to step outside the oxford work bubble, meet new people and explore other Oxford colleges.
-I hope you enjoy what we have on offer throughout the year and feel free to get in touch if you have any exciting ideas that you would love to make happen!
+I’m Giedre, a first year DPhil student in Experimental Psychology.
+As one of your three Social Secretaries I co-organise the MCR social events.
+They are a great opportunity to leave stress behind, have fun and meet some great new people, as well as explore other colleges.
+I hope you enjoy what we have on offer this year and feel free to get in touch or come chat with us if you have any new exciting ideas that you would love to make happen!

 Hey!
 I am a 2nd year Computer Science DPhil and also your Bar Manager.
 This means I am responsible for keeping the MCR Bar adequately stocked and ready for any event that our Social Secretaries and other MCR members might organise.
 You will also see me behind the bar serving people before/after guest night dinners on Fridays.
 Feel free to get in touch if you have any suggestions!